DarkangelKid/rss/README.md

 SimpleRss
 ===

-News Aggregator for Android 4.4+.
+News Aggregator for Android 4.0+.

-While I do not recommend using the 4.0+ version in the apk folder, it is there just in case anyone really wants to try it.
-I plan to release 4.0+ versions at significant milestones.
-The features of java 7 keep the source code a lot neater.

-Permissions:
+You can find the latest signed APK in the apk folder.

+Permissions
+===
 ```
    <uses-permission android:name="android.permission.INTERNET"/>
 ```

 INTERNET - This is to download rss feeds and images from the feeds.

 ```
    <uses-permission android:name="android.permission.WAKE_LOCK"/>
 ```

 WAKE_LOCK - This is to update feeds when the app is closed mid update and when scheduled to update (in settings).

-You can find the latest signed APK in the apk folder.

 Building
 ===